Register Your Trade Mark In China And Avoid Squatters

 Registration is a long process, which can take anything from 18 to 24 months – hence planning is essential.

-How to protect your trade mark in China
+How to protect your trade mark

 It isn’t a simple process, which is why it’s always wise to use the services of a trade mark attorney.